On Decoding of Reed-Muller Codes Using a Local Graph Search: A Simplified Selection of an Adjacent Node

-The bottleneck of the algorithm presented in Fig. \ref{GraphSearchAlg} is the computational complexity of the function \texttt{NextStep}.
-The naive implementation of this function runs over all codewords $\mathbf{c}$ of the code $\mathcal{R}\left(r, m\right)$ such that the Hamming distance between $\mathbf{c}$ and the current codeword equals $2^{m-r}$, i.e. the minimum distance of the code.
-The number of codewords of minimum weight in $\mathcal{R}\left(r, m\right)$ is defined as \cite[Sec 13.4]{Sloan}
+The bottleneck of Algorithm \ref{GraphSearchAlg} is the computational complexity of the function \texttt{NextStep}.
+A naive implementation of this function goes through all codewords $\mathbf{c}$ of a code $\mathcal{R}\left(r, m\right)$ such that the Hamming distance between $\mathbf{c}$ and the current codeword equals $2^{m-r}$, i.e. the minimum distance of the code.
+The number of minimum weight codewords in $\mathcal{R}\left(r, m\right)$ is defined as \cite[Sec.~13.4]{Sloan}